The Lion roars again – The Narnia story so far… the first 20 years.

 In 2018 Narnia focused on festival appearances in Europe and writing new songs for another studio album, along with their second live-album: We Still Believe – Made in Brazil, producted and mixed by CJ Grimmark, and mastered by Thomas “Plec” Johansson.

-First single A Crack In The Sky will be released June 4:th 2019.
+First single A Crack In The Sky will be released May 31st 2019 along with a music video.

 World Tour 2019-2020

-Narnia will hopefully start the From Darkness To Light World Tour in Japan end of August 2019.
-Dates are confirmed for common tour with Stryper and Tourniquet in Bolivia, Peru, Chile, Argentina and Brazil in September 2019.
+Narnia will start the From Darkness To Light World Tour in South America beginning of September 2019.
+Dates are confirmed for common tour with Stryper and Tourniquet in Bolivia, Peru, Chile, Argentina and Brazil.
 Several dates in Scandinavia and rest of Europe to be announced.

 The Lion roars again, See you on tour!